parasol-framework/onkyo-avr/README.md

-# Onkyo eISCP Control - Parasol Implementation
+# Onkyo AV Remote

 A Fluid-based implementation of the Onkyo eISCP (Integra Serial Control Protocol) for controlling Onkyo network-enabled audio receivers.
 This project replicates the functionality of the Python [onkyo-eiscp](https://github.com/miracle2k/onkyo-eiscp) project using the Parasol framework.

-Can be used as a command-line tool, library module, or via a web interface.
+Can be used as a command-line tool, Fluid library, or via a web interface.

 ### Command Line Usage